LukeMinivaca85/Linux-for-Sega-Genesis-Mega-Drive/README.md

-# Linux-for-Sega-Genesis-Mega-Drive
+# Linux-for-Sega-Genesis-Mega-Drive & SNES
-Linux for Sega Genesis/Mega Drive
+Linux for Sega Genesis/Mega Drive & SNES
 I did this using SGDK!
 # Essential Commands for the Mega Drive Linux